 Back pain and your best options

 Are you suffering from low back pain?
 You are not alone.
-8 out of 10 people in America suffer from low back pain, so the question becomes, “what is the best course of action”?
+8 out of 10 people in America suffer from low back pain, so “Why does my back hurt” and “what is the best course of action”?

-Taking medications such as Advil or Tylenol or obtaining diagnostics such as an X-ray or MRI allows healthcare providers to objectively determine what conditions are occurring in the spine.
+Taking medications such as Advil or Tylenol or obtaining diagnostics such as an X-ray or MRI allows healthcare providers to objectively determine what conditions are occurring in the spinal column.
 However, imaging and medication have repeatedly displayed a lack of consistently improving and reducing back pain.
 Spine pain is one of the most challenging conditions to diagnose and treat, resulting in many people suffering from chronic pain or pain lasting longer than six months.

 The vertebral spine is a series of stacked joints, making diagnosing the cause of pain tricky.
 Creating an individual treatment plan becomes challenging without understanding the true nature of an individual’s pain.
 The most important part of reducing back pain is evaluating what the possible causes may be coming from and addressing those issues.
 Most back pain is mechanical or responds to specific movements and exercises to increase and decrease pain.

 Studies consistently support physical examination as one of the best ways to assess and reduce back pain, often providing more information than expensive and time-consuming diagnostic imaging and testing.

 - Excess stress on tissues or muscles around the spine

 - Structurally impaired tight tissues

 Though a medical examination will help identify the root cause of your pain, there could be various causes of your back issues.
 Some of the most common causes of back pain include: